Costa Rica- National PES programme

 The need for clear linkages between forests and hydrological effects , especially for reforestation projects.
 While most of the current initiatives are based either on perceptions of a positive relation, or rely on improved public relations, the lack of clarity in the linkages prevents expanding the scheme to cover other potential hydrological service users.

-Because the trade-offs are bound to change from location to location, having active facilitators on the ground might help identify the groups that have more impacts on the environmental services.
+Because the trade-offs are bound to change from location to location, having active facilitators on the ground might help identify the groups that have more impacts on the ES.
 This will help to increase efficiency and potentially reduce transaction costs.
 FONAFIFO could set aside part of its funds to specifically target those groups and give additional incentive to facilitators for this purpose.

 Contact